actix/actix-website/content/docs/autoreload.md

 ---
-title: Autoreloading
+title: Auto-Reloading
 menu: docs_patterns
 weight: 1000
 ---

 # Auto-Reloading Development Server

-During development it can be very handy to have cargo automatically recompile the code on change.
+During development it can be very handy to have cargo automatically recompile the code on changes.
-This can be accomplished very easily by using [cargo-watch][cargowatch].
+This can be accomplished very easily by using [`cargo-watch`].

 ```sh
 cargo watch -x 'run --bin app'